Russian war effort runs into diplomatic, military hurdles

 Britain’s Defense Ministry said in its daily intelligence update that the Russian army had lost up to one-third of the combat strength it committed to Ukraine in late February and was failing to gain any substantial territory.

-“Under the current conditions, Russia is unlikely to dramatically accelerate its rate of advance over the next 30 days,” the ministry said on Twitter.
+“Under the current conditions, Russia is unlikely to dramatically accelerate its rate of advance over the next 30 days,” the ministry said.

-Russian troops were in retreated from around Kharkiv, Ukraine’s second-largest city and a key military objective earlier in the war.
-After weeks of bombardment, the regional governor said there had been no shelling in the city for several days.
+Russian troops were retreating from around Kharkiv, Ukraine’s second-largest city and a key military objective earlier in the war.
+After weeks of bombardment and continuing strikes around the wider Kharkiv region, the regional governor said there had been no shelling in the city for several days.

-Russia continued to strike the wider Kharkiv region, but Ukrainian reported gains.

-One Ukrainian battalion fighting in the region reached the border with Russia on Sunday and made a victorious video there addressed to President Volodymyr Zelenskyy.
-In the video posted on Facebook by Ukraine’s Ministry of Defense, a dozen fighters stood around a blue-and-yellow post, Ukraine’s colors.

-One explained that the unit went “to the dividing line with the Russian Federation, the occupying country.
-Mr. President, we have reached it.
-We are here.”

-Despite the continuing threat of missile attacks, many people were returning home to Kharkiv and other cities around Ukraine, Anna Malyar, deputy head of the Ministry of Defense, said on Sunday.
+Despite the continuing threat of missile attacks, many people were returning home to Kharkiv and other cities around Ukraine, Anna Malyar, deputy head of the Ministry of Defense, said.

 Refugees were returning not just because of optimism that the war might ebb.

-“Living somewhere just like that, not working, paying for housing, eating … they are forced to return for financial reasons,” she said in remarks carried by the RBK-Ukraine news agency.
+“Living somewhere just like that, not working, paying for housing, eating … they are forced to return for financial reasons,” Malyar said in remarks carried by the RBK-Ukraine news agency.

-In the southern Donbas, the Azov Sea port of Mariupol is now largely under Russian control, except for several hundred Ukrainian troops who have refused to surrender and remain holed up in the Azovstal steel factory.
+In the southern Donbas, the Azov Sea port of Mariupol is now largely under Russian control, except for several hundred Ukrainian troops holed up in the Azovstal steel factory who have refused to surrender.

 Many of their wives called on the global community to secure the release of “the entire garrison” during an online news conference.
-The women said the troops suffered severe food, water and medicine shortages.
+The women said the troops were suffering from a lack of food, water and medicine.

-Turkey’s presidential spokesman, Ibrahim Kalin, said his country had offered to evacuate wounded Ukrainian soldiers and civilians by ship from Azovstal, according to official state broadcaster TRT.
+Turkey’s presidential spokesman, Ibrahim Kalin, said his country had offered to evacuate wounded Ukrainian soldiers and civilians by ship from Azovstal, the official state broadcaster TRT said.

-The invasion of Ukraine has other countries along Russia’s flank worried they could be next.
-Finland shares both a 1,340-kilometer (830-mile) land border and the Gulf of Finland with Russia.
+Countries nearby worry they could be next after Russia invaded Ukraine.
+Finland shares a 1,340-kilometer (830-mile) land border and the Gulf of Finland with Russia.
 Putin told Finnish President Sauli Niinisto in a Saturday phone call that joining NATO would be an “error.”

-In Sweden, after the ruling Social Democratic Party on Sunday backed plans to join NATO, the plan was to be discussed Monday in parliament, with an announcement by the Cabinet to follow.
+Sweden’s parliament on Monday was to discuss joining NATO after the ruling Social Democratic Party endorsed a plan to do so.
+An announcement by the Cabinet was expacted to follow.

-However, NATO operates by consensus, and the Nordic nations’ potential bids were thrown into question over concerns from Turkey.
-Turkish Foreign Minister Mevlut Cavusoglu said he had discussed Turkey’s concerns at the NATO meeting, especially Sweden and Finland’s alleged support for Kurdish rebel groups and their restrictions on weapons sales to Turkey.
+However, NATO operates by consensus, and Turkey has cast doubts over adding Finland and Sweden as members.

-But during a Sunday visit to Sweden, U.S. Senate Republican leader Mitch McConnell said Finland and Sweden would be “important additions” to NATO and that the U.S. should swiftly ratify their membership.
-McConnell is leading a delegation of GOP senators to the region.
-They made a surprise visit to Kyiv on Saturday in a show of support.
+During a Sunday visit to Sweden, U.S. Senate Republican leader Mitch McConnell said Finland and Sweden would be “important additions” to NATO and that the U.S. should swiftly ratify their membership.
+McConnell is leading a delegation to the region of GOP senators, who made a surprise visit to Kyiv on Saturday.

-Ukraine also celebrated a morale-boosting victory on Saturday night in the Eurovision Song Contest.
-The folk-rap ensemble Kalush Orchestra won the glitzy pan-European competition with its song “Stefania,” which has become an anthem among Ukrainians during the war.
+Ukraine celebrated a morale-boosting victory on Saturday night in the Eurovision Song Contest.
+The folk-rap ensemble Kalush Orchestra won the glitzy pan-European competition with its song “Stefania,” which has become a Ukrainian wartime anthem.

 Zelenskyy vowed his nation would claim the customary winner’s honor of hosting the next annual competition.